Jean-Luc Picard

-Jean-Luc Picard is a fictional character in the Star Trek franchise, most often seen as the captain of the Federation starship USS Enterprise (NCC-1701-D).
+Jean-Luc Picard is a fictional character in the Star Trek franchise, most often seen as the commanding officer of the Federation starship USS Enterprise (NCC-1701-D).
 Played by Patrick Stewart, Picard has appeared in the television series Star Trek: The Next Generation (TNG) and the premiere episode of Star Trek: Deep Space Nine, as well as the feature films Star Trek Generations (1994), Star Trek: First Contact (1996), Star Trek: Insurrection (1998), and Star Trek: Nemesis (2002).
-He is also featured as the central character in the show Star Trek: Picard (2020–present).
+He is also featured as the central character in the show Star Trek: Picard (2020–2023).

 Casting and design

 After the success of the contemporary Star Trek feature films, a new Star Trek television series featuring a new cast was announced on October 10, 1986.
 Star Trek creator Gene Roddenberry named Picard for (one or both of) the twin brothers Auguste Piccard and Jean Piccard, 20th-century Swiss scientists.

+Patrick Stewart, who has a background in live theater at the Royal Shakespeare Company, was initially considered for the role of Data.
+In the early 1970s, UCSB professor Homer Swander had recruited Stewart to help teach American college students about William Shakespeare.
+It was because of this connection that in 1986, Stewart was visiting UCLA to assist professor David Rodes with a series of public lectures on Shakespeare.
+At one of those lectures, producer Robert H. Justman immediately recognized that Stewart was the ideal candidate for Picard.

-Patrick Stewart, who has a background of theatre at the Royal Shakespeare Company, was initially considered for the role of Data.
-Roddenberry did not want to cast Stewart as Picard, since he had envisioned an actor who was "masculine, virile, and had a lot of hair".
-Roddenberry's first choice was Stephen Macht, and it took "weeks of discussion" with Robert H. Justman, Rick Berman, and the casting director to convince him that "Stewart was the one they had been looking for to sit in the captain's chair"; Roddenberry agreed after auditioning every other candidate for the role.
-The other actors considered included Yaphet Kotto, Patrick Bauchau, Roy Thinnes and Mitchell Ryan.
+Roddenberry originally did not want to cast Stewart as Picard; he had envisioned an actor who was "masculine, virile, and had a lot of hair".
+Roddenberry's first choice was Stephen Macht, and it took "weeks of discussion" with Justman, Rick Berman, and the casting director to convince him that "Stewart was the one they had been looking for to sit in the captain's chair"; Roddenberry agreed after auditioning every other candidate for the role.
+Other actors considered included Yaphet Kotto, Patrick Bauchau, Roy Thinnes and Mitchell Ryan.
+Kotto turned down the role due to concern about shifting his career to television after a prolific film career; he later called it a "wrong decision".
+Edward James Olmos was offered the role but was not interested.